 Fortunately, although a little chilly, the sky remained clear of rain and many villagers came out to visit the 2012 Easter Fayre.
 The event raised £430 towards the Spaldwick Church restoration fund.
 Many thanks to all involved!

-View higher resolutions photos, taken by Mark Heath, by clicking on the following link:
+View higher resolutions photos by clicking on the following link:

 There was a busy period between 9am and 10am as people proudly registered their works of art, including flowers, cross stitch, handwriting and cakes.
 It didn’t take long for Spaldwick Church to fill with displays of people’s efforts.

 The Side Chapel became an area where people could have a go at making a bookmark or jewellery, or learn (from our local expert, Bunta) how to turn a carrot into a flower or radish into a toadstool!